NicoJanE/Jenkins-Development-Stack/index.md

 # Jenkins <span style="color: #409EFF; font-size: 0.6em; font-style: italic;"> -  Docker Setup & Usage Guide</span>

+## ℹ️ Introduction

 This Docker image is designed to host Jenkins in a Debian-based container for local and remote Git projects.
 It also includes a limited **mail** server to list the failed **build tasks**

-## Quick Setup
+## ⚡ Setup

 While creating the container is straightforward, a few additional steps are necessary to ensure everything is set up correctly.
 There are no "quick setup" instructions available for this image.
-Please refer to the [**setup**](./Howtos/howto_create_a_dev_container) document, which covers installation and configuration
+Please refer to the [**setup**](./Howtos/howto_create_a_dev_container) document, which covers installation and configuration.